profnandaa/redbeacon.github.io/_posts/2013-10-20-The-Title-Would-Be-Hello-World-If-We-Werent-Aiming-Higher.markdown

 <a href="http://www.redbeacon.com/about/jobs/" target="_blank">job opportunities</a>.
 </p>
 <p>
 SPOILER ALERT!!!
-Our next article will be about Database Locks.
+Our next article will be about Database Deadlocks.
 </p>

 <img src="/assets/cat-sees-the-end.jpg">